-The Bill adopts the definition of national security proposed in the First Independent Review of Intelligence and Security in New Zealand:
+As introduced to Parliament, the Intelligence and Security Bill adopted the definition of national security proposed in the First Independent Review of Intelligence and Security in New Zealand:

 - threats, or potential threats, to New Zealand’s status as a free and democratic society from unlawful acts or foreign interference

 - imminent threats to the life and safety of New Zealanders overseas

 - threats, or potential threats, that may cause serious harm to the safety or quality of life of the New Zealand population

 - unlawful acts, or acts of foreign interference, that may cause serious damage to New Zealand’s economic security or international relations

 - threats, or potential threats, that may cause serious harm to the safety of a population of another country as a result of unlawful acts by a New Zealander that are ideologically, religiously, or politically motivated

 - threats, or potential threats, to international security.

 Officials and Parliamentary Counsel have advised this definition has a number of shortcomings – its scope is unclear and it is unnecessarily complex – and the Select Committee agreed.

 Alternative approach adopted